 • Travel towel

 I didn’t pack a travel towel on my last trip to Europe and totally regretted it.
 I spent too much unnecessary money on renting towels, which is the norm at most hostels.
 Hence before this adventure, I picked up this travel towel from Kmart (once again, here’s an Amazon alternative).
 I love that it folds up small and it dries so quickly as it’s microfiber.

 I’m one of those people who ordinarily sleeps with two pillows, so I can’t travel without a backup.
 Plus, the pillows at hostels can be very hit and miss.
 This is the exact travel pillow I bought before my last trip to Europe and it came back with me for round two.
 It rolls up, so it’s easy to squeeze into the top of my backpack.
 It’s also very handy to have on planes and buses.

 It honestly blows my mind how many people don’t sleep with an eye mask and ear plugs in hostel dorm rooms.
 I mean, I feel like 90% of people sleep better than me in general but STILL.
 The lights, the early check outs, the snoring – do yourself a favour and pack ear plugs and an eye mask (this is very similar to mine) for your next trip.
 I would also like to point out that I use mine whenever I travel, even when I’m not sharing a room.

-• Travel wallet
+• Travel and passport wallet